Defining a system

 Spicy sidenote here: this does permanently remove the resources from the resource store on call.
 We'll get back to that later, just use the scheduler no more than once for now, or refill the resources after each run.

-Ok, so we've implemented a trait so that we can call some functions without actually knowing their params.
+So we've implemented a trait so that we can call some functions without actually knowing their params.
 Mostly.
-The trait is still parameterized with that associated type, so we can't just Box<dyn System>.
-Let's make a type erased wrapper:
+The trait is still parameterized with that associated type, so we can't just Box<dyn System>

 trait ErasedSystem {